andrisnemeth/car_register_site/README.md

 DB_USERNAME: The username to access your MySQL database.
 DB_PASSWORD: The password to access your MySQL database.
 JWT_SECRET: A secret key used for JWT token generation.
-Database Setup

-Create the necessary database tables by running the following command: npx sequelize-cli db:migrate.
 Usage

-Start the server: npm start.
+Start the frontend server in the frontend directory: npm start.
-Access the API endpoints using a tool like Postman or any other HTTP client.
-API Documentation

-For detailed information on the available API endpoints and their usage, please refer to the API Documentation.
+Start the backend server in the backend directory: npm run dev.

 Contributing